Honest Walking Pad Treadmill Review – Worth it or Not?

 Every day is different!
+I love to shoot for between 8,000-10,000 steps if I can, but that doesn’t always happen.
 Sometimes I’ll walk for 30 minutes while answering DMs.
 Other days, I’ll be on and off all day while I get computer work done.
 And if I did a really tough workout or I’m just shooting content on my feet all day, I’ll skip it entirely.

 Anything you don’t like?

 I have very few complaints so far!
 I wish the remote was a little bit easier to figure out – I can get it going but I don’t really know what all of the different features/buttons do 😂 I also wish it was a little lighter because it technically fits under my desk so you can’t see it, but I never arrange it like that because it’s a pain.
 So it just sticks out on one side, which isn’t the most aesthetic arrangement, but that’s not the end of the world for me.